06u-commits/TACZ-Colorful-/readme.md

 - I can't private a fork, so all changes to gun textures aren't meant to be public or distributed.
 All rights to the artists who made models and textures.

-## Notice

-- If you have any bugs, you can visit [Issues](https://github.com/MCModderAnchor/TACZ/issues) to submit issues.

 ## Authors

 - Programmer: `286799714`, `TartaricAcid`, `F1zeiL`, `xjqsh`, `ClumsyAlien`